snowxu17/DataSplat/README.md

 # DataSplat! #
-DataSplat! is an iOS AR app that offers interactive and playful data visualization of social media sentiment about old Nicklodeon cartoons Rugrats and Hey Arnold!.
+DataSplat! is an iOS AR app that offers interactive and playful data visualization of social media sentiment about old Nicklodeon cartoons.
+It uses CrowdTangle API to pull analytics about Facebook engagement related to Rugrats and Hey Arnold!.
 DataSplat! is created at Viacom Experience Room using Unity3D and ARKit 1.5.

 ## Supporting Features: ##